RedisBloom/RedisBloom/docs/commands/tdigest.info.md

-Retrieves information and statistics about a t-digest sketch.
+Returns information and statistics about a t-digest sketch.

 ## Required arguments